koii-network/docs/run-a-node/task-nodes/Running-on-VPS-Docker.md

 docker-compose --version
 ```

-If you have version below 1.29, please execute next commands:
+If you have a version below 1.29, please execute the next commands:

 ```bash
 which docker-compose
 ```
 :::

 Update the docker-compose library.
-Make sure that path in the end is the same as you retrieved from previous command.
+Make sure that the path in the end is the same as you retrieved from the previous command.

 ```bash
 sudo curl -L "https://github.com/docker/compose/releases/download/1.29.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose